How to Give Positive and Negative Feedback on Creative Writing

 Facilitating a writing group is not an easy role.
 Not everyone has the required skill set.
 You need to be relaxed and friendly and able to get to the specifics of the criticism.
 You should be able to tease out the nub of the issue raised in a non-threatening manner.
 Specific is good; generalizations are bad!

 STAR is an acronym for Situation, Task, Action, Result.
 It’s a useful way to describe what has happened and what you would like to happen when giving feedback.
 In the context of giving constructive criticism to other writers, here’s an example of how you could use it.

 Situation: “I found the first chapter very difficult to follow as there were so many new characters being introduced every few lines.”

 Task: “The action in the opening chapter needs to be made more focused and easier to follow.”

 Action: “Perhaps you could concentrate on the action of a few key characters and introduce others in the next chapter?”

 Result: “This would result in a much clearer narrative and I would be more engaged in the story.”

 3. Be Prepared to Accept Criticism Yourself

 If you’re unwilling to take feedback on your own writing, then you shouldn’t be willing to censure others.
 As the saying goes “If you can’t stand the heat, get out of the kitchen”.
-I recommend The Writing & Critique Group Survival Guide: How to Make Revisions, Self-Edit, and Give and Receive Feedback.
-It's an excellent book by Becky Levine with lots of hints and tips on how to make a writer's group critique session go well.
+I recommend How to Talk About Writing: A Fundamental Shift in Perspective.
+It's an excellent book with lots of hints and tips on how to make a writer's group critique session go well.

 A writing group can be a helpful supportive way to learn from others.
 Both giving and receiving constructive criticism will help improve your writing skills.
 A good writer is not only a wordsmith, but also a good listener and avid reader.
 These are the skills you will use to good effect in a writer’s group discussion.